🔍 공개 퀴즈 검색

 Why do large trucks take longer to stop?

-1. More mass = more momentum to change ✓
+1. More mass = more momentum ✓

 2. They're always faster